 She never took me seriously as a partner.
 When I introduced her to my best friend, who said “oh it’s nice to meet his girlfriend!
 I’ve heard so much about you!,” my “girlfriend” laughed and said “Obviously we’re just friends.”

 I’ve had sex with a lot of girls since then.
 Not counting the blowjob spree I went on in boarding school, I’ve been intimate with more women than men.
 Some of them have given me fake numbers, so I can’t call them after.
-Some of them have told me I was a safe, no-strings-attached fuck since I’m “basically gay so it’s not like feelings will get involved.”
+Some of them have told me I was a safe, no-strings-attached hookup since I’m “basically gay so it’s not like feelings will get involved.”
 The last girl I thought I was dating insisted we use condoms every time, even though we got tested together, even though we had moved in together.
 She did not insist her very heterosexual, very masculine guy on the side use condoms as well, and when she had a baby by him, we broke up.

 There’s not a lot of space for openly bisexual men on the dating scene, but there’s even less space for bisexual men who don’t live in a heterosexual box most of the time.
-If you’re a bisexual man who reads gay, women don’t take you seriously and gay men invalidate your sexuality.
+If you’re a bisexual man who reads gay, women don’t take you seriously and gay men invalidate you.

 I wanted to say that on Bisexual Visibility Day.
 A couple of years ago, I decided to be more “visible” about being bisexual.
-Some of your “gay” male friends are attracted to women, but they’ve been socially conditioned to ignore it because their social life is “gay” and their mannerisms are “gay” and we don’t allow “gay” men to expression interest in women any more than we allow “straight” men to express interest in men without being categorized as “gay” forever.
+Some of your “gay” male friends are attracted to women, but they’ve been socially conditioned to ignore it because their social life is “gay” and their mannerisms are “gay” and we don’t allow “gay” men to express interest in women any more than we allow “straight” men to express interest in men without being categorized as “gay” forever.
 Centering the penis as the basis for sexuality is the problem and leads to every incorrect assumption perpetuated by a patriarchal society that can’t see past the dick:

 Bisexual women are only into women because it titillates men.